pachyderm/pachyderm/doc/getting_started/local_installation.md

 After you configure all the [Prerequisites](#prerequisites), deploy Pachyderm by following these steps:

-* For macOs or Linux, run:
+* For macOS or Linux, run:

    ```sh
    $ pachctl deploy local
    ```

    This command generates a Pachyderm manifest and deploys Pachyderm on Kubernetes.